trekkie1701c/BASH-E/README.md

 --interactive (run in interactive mode).
 True/False.
 May not work in Colab.
 Default False.

 --ascii (draw ascii art as images are generated).
 True/False.
 Default False.
-Does not work in Colab.
+Does not work in Colab, or versions of Python less than 3.8.

 ## Which Model do I use?